A general framework for adaptive nonparametric dimensionality reduction: Methods

 where $V_{i,k}=\sum^k_{j=1} v_{i,j} $.
 The likelihood ratio test compares two models: the first where it is assumed that the intensity of the process at point $x_i$ and its $k+1$ NN are different, say $\rho_i$ and $\rho_i'$, and the second where they are assumed to be equal.
 Thus, the test statistic

 can be employed to test $H_0: \rho_i=\rho_i'$ against $H_1: \rho_i\neq\rho_i'$.
 More specifically, the optimal $k$ for each point $i$ is selected as

 where $q_{1-\alpha,1}$ is the $(1-\alpha)$-quantile of the $\chi_1^2$ distribution.
-Note that smaller $\alpha$ implies larger protection against type I error and, consequently, the method tends to identify smaller uniform neighbourhoods.
+Note that small values of $\alpha$ imply the identification of larger neighbourhoods.
 This choice is strongly related to the disentanglement of signal and noise, and it is usually a choice of the researcher.

 From \eqref{eq:lik-rho}, it is clear that such a selection procedure depends on $d$, however, \cite{di2024beyond} combined it into an iterative algorithm that starts from an initial estimate of $d$, and improves it through \eqref{eq:kstar} and \eqref{eq:bide} until convergence.
-The algorithm is proven to converge at a given tolerance for $n$ large enough, and the resulting ID estimator, named Adaptive BIDE (ABIDE), is proven to be consistent and asymptotically normal.
-The procedure outputs the estimated ID and the set of optimal $k_{1:n}^*$ obtained at the convergence of the iterative procedure, which can be regarded as the identified optimal locally adaptive neighbourhood structure.
+Under mild conditions, the algorithm is shown to terminate with small numerical tolerance for $n$ large, and the resulting ID estimator is named Adaptive BIDE (ABIDE).
+In \cite{di2024beyond} it is proven to be consistent and an expression for its approximate asymptotic variance is provided.
+The ABIDE workflow outputs the estimated ID and the set of optimal $k_{1:n}^*$ obtained at the convergence of the iterative procedure, which can be regarded as the identified optimal locally adaptive neighbourhood structure.
 For the purposes of this paper, unless differently specified, we implicitly consider the ID as the nearest integer to the ABIDE estimate and we denote it by $ {d}^*$.